The Mighty Hercules: Production

 Adventure Cartoon Productions made The Mighty Hercules in connection with Trans-Lux Television, the same company that later brought the Japanese anime series Speed Racer to audiences in the United States.
-The company produced 128 episodes of The Mighty Hercules, each approximately 5 minutes in length.
+The company produced 128 episodes of The Mighty Hercules, each approximately five minutes in length.
 Joe Oriolo was the producer and director, and many of the animators were veterans of the New York City animation scene, including Grim Natwick, Frank Endres, John Gentilella, George Germanetti, Reuben Grossman, and George Rufle.
+Jack E. Miller, also known as creator and writer for DC Comics, wrote many of the episodes.

 The show featured two different sets of voices for the characters.
 The most noticeably different voice was that of Newton: his original voice sounds as if he has just hit puberty, with his voice constantly cracking, while the later episodes give him a high-pitched Mickey Mouse-like voice.
 There is no gradual change in the voices.
 Most of the early episodes have the first set of voices, and the rest have the second set, and in the seventh episode during the first season, "Double Trouble," the voices actually change during the episode, with Newton near the end of the episode speaking a line in his original cracking voice and in his very next line switching to his second, high-pitched voice, while Hercules speaks in his first voice until his final two lines of the episode, which are in Hercules's second voice.

 In early episodes of the first season, voice actor David Hartman, who later hosted the television show Good Morning America, voices Hercules before a different actor takes over for the remainder of the series's run; The Mighty Hercules always credits Jimmy Tapp as the voice of Hercules despite Hartman's early portrayal of the character.
 The series credits Daedalus's voice, depending on the episode, to Jack Mercer or Gerry Bascombe.
 Early episodes also feature Mercer voicing Newton and other incidental characters.
 The voice actress for all the female voices is Helene Nickerson.
 The animation for the sequence of Hercules putting on and charging up his magic ring also changed subtly along with the voices.
 The episodes "The Minotaur" and "The Chair of Forgetfulness" provide good examples of the first set of voices and the first version of the ring sequence, while the episodes "The Nemean Lion" and "The Chameleon Creature" are good examples of the second set of voices and later ring sequence.